abangfarhan/abangfarhan.github.io/_posts/2018-01-28-script-executable.md

 ---
-layout    : post
+layout: post
-title     : Making Scripts of Any Language a Global Executable on Windows subtitle  : Little trick that made my life easier. date      : 2018-01-28 07:38 author    : abangfarhan category  : blog tags      : [programming, windows, batch]
+title: Making Scripts of Any Language a Global Executable on Windows
+subtitle: Little trick that made my life easier.
+category: blog
+tags: [programming, windows, batch]
 ---

 On a \*nix environment, if you have a script created using any programming language, and you want to make that script an executable on Windows, you only need to put a shebang line on top of the script.
 For example, on a Python script you would need to put something like this: